-In accordance with Government Auditing Standards, we have also issued our report dated November 1, 2023, on our consideration of Mercer County School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Mercer County School District's internal control over financial reporting and integral part of an audit performed in accordance with Government Auditing Standards in considering Mercer County School District's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 8, 2024 on our consideration of Mercer County School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Mercer County School District's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Mercer County School District's internal control over financial reporting and compliance.

-MERCER COUNTY SCHOOL DISTRICT Management's Discussion and Analysis (MD&A) Year Ended June 30, 2023
+MERCER COUNTY SCHOOL DISTRICT Management's Discussion and Analysis (MD&A) Year Ended June 30, 2024

-As management of the Mercer County School District (District), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2023.
+As management of the Mercer County School District (District), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2024.
 We encourage readers to consider the information presented here in conjunction with additional information found within the body of the financial statements.